 Entwined with the landscape

-Set within the heart of the old, estate-owned village of Farnley Tyas, the Beech Farm development has offered us an exciting opportunity to design and develop an outstanding, bespoke residential scheme.
+Set within the heart of the old, estate-owned village of Farnley Tyas, the Beech Farm development offered us an exciting opportunity to design and develop an outstanding, bespoke residential scheme.

-We developed an architectural handbook as a design reference tool.
+We developed an architectural handbook as a design reference tool

-The site has been subdivided into smaller pockets of building, known as ‘paddocks’.
+The site was subdivided into smaller pockets of building, known as ‘paddocks’.
 These individually designed units are dynamically linked via ‘ribbons’ of shared soft-scape, creating a rich tapestry of seamless landscaping.
 Each paddock demonstrates a different architectural style, responding to its historic plot shape, size and the rhythm of the village.
 To help unify these individual units, we developed an architectural handbook as a design reference tool.
 It provides a subtle palette of materials, details and colours while ensuring a consistently high level of quality to facilitate the planning approval process.